IN PRISON, PREPARATION IS YOUR KEY TO A SMOOTHER TRANSITION. SHARING UNCOMFORTABLE TRUTHS.

-ACCESS TO MEDICAL CARE IN PRISON.
+ACCESS (OR LACK THEREOF) TO MEDICAL CARE IN PRISON.
 2026

 TOPICS: YOUR MEDICAL RECORD.
 The PRESENTENCE REPORT (PSR), CAN BE YOUR MEDICAL REFERRAL.
 PATIENT CARE.
 CATEGORIES AND SCOPE OF CARE STEEL TOE SAFETY BOOTS IN PRISONS | NIH: Shear-Reducing Insoles Prevent Foot Ulceration THE NEEDS OF AN AGING PRISON POPULATION MENTAL HEALTH